-A couple weeks ago, my little family took a trip to Canada to visit my old bestie from college.
+A couple of weeks ago, my little family took a trip to Canada to visit my old bestie from college.
 It was amazing.
 Loved every minute of it.
-One evening we sat around a table in their amazing backyard sun room and had a conversation with her parents that changed my life.
+One evening we sat around a table in their incredible backyard sunroom and had a conversation with her parents that changed my life.
 Then oddly enough, my mom mentioned something else along the same lines last week.
 Coincidence?
 I don’t believe in them, so no.

 The devil is sneaky.
 No, sneaky somehow speaks a touch of innocence to me.
 The devil is a dirty, cunning snake.
 Complete slime ball.
 As well as completely careless about how we are distanced from Jesus Christ.